mvassaux/mvassaux.github.io/projects/stem_cells/index.md

   <source src="../../static/neymar.m4v" type="video/m4v">
   Your browser does not support HTML5 video.
 </video> -->
-Being able to determine systematic preferences of MSCs is a first interesting step, but much remain to be explain, wether such behaviour can be explain by purely physical consideration, or wether it is an active cellular mechanism involving signalling pathways.
-However, establishing the relation between extracellular cues and lower scale molecular mechanisms is probably the most efficient solution to draw further insights on these behaviours.
+Being able to determine systematic migration patterns of MSCs is a first interesting step, but much remain to be explain, wether such behaviour can be explain by purely physical consideration, or wether it is an active cellular mechanism involving signalling pathways.
+Understanding the relation between extracellular cues and lower scale molecular mechanisms will certainly be an efficient solution to draw further insights.
+Tissue engineering and biomaterials design, via scaffold engineering, could benefit from these advances and provide test cases to validate drawn hypotheses.

 ## developments
 {: name="devs"}